jonnyrobots/roberts.work/1-about.md

 <figcaption>Giving a talk at UX Cambridge</figcaption>
 </figure>

 Which brings me to today; leading [Redgate's](https://www.red-gate.com/) research, design and development team.
 It's a role that involves managing a team of software engineers, designers and researchers.
-Our mission is to help the executive team to make well informed decisions on what to investment in.

-We do that by identifying market trends and developing those into product opportunities.
+Our mission is to help the executive team to make well informed decisions on what to invest in.
+We do that by **researching** trends, developing **new technology** and **bringing new products to market**.

 If I'm not in the office, you'll find me at my desk or out on my bike.